 Magnesium plays a role in the oxygen uptake of our muscles, which is crucial when you exercise, especially during aerobic activities.
 That’s why athletes love magnesium supplements, as it enhances their results.

-You will know you have too much magnesium if you get bowel problems or diarrhea, which can happen on rare occasions.
+You will know you have too much magnesium if you get bowel problems or diarrhoea, which can happen on rare occasions.
 It’s always wise to keep yourself to the recommended dose as found on the labels.

-The best known source for caffeine is coffee, but (black) tea, energy drinks and even some medicines contain caffeine as well.
+The best-known source for caffeine is coffee, but (black) tea, energy drinks and even some medicines contain caffeine as well.

 Nowadays there are several health claims about caffeine.
 Coffee might lower the risk of type 2 diabetes, as well as cardiovascular diseases.
 According to American research, there is a link between drinking coffee and a lower risk of Alzheimer’s.

 On the downside, your blood pressure can arise from too much caffeine.
 It can be addictive, which shows if you diminish or stop your intake of coffee.
 Headaches and bad concentration will be the result.